elenderg/PAL-1000/instruções de compilação.md

 `To initialize a pe header (import section):`

-`Copy bytes from "_idata "_'s first to the pe header's idata section's name's whereabouts for 6.`
+`Copy bytes from "_idata "'s first to the pe header's idata section's name's whereabouts for 6.`

 `Put the import borough's length into the pe header's idata section's sizeinbytes.`